 Jakub Jan Kučera – Project Manager, Revolgy

-Most of the initial misunderstanding came from different values that our cultures prioritise.
-Vietnamese culture puts a big emphasis on keeping harmonious relationships in the workplace and outside of it.
-Jakub, Alexandra, Vlasta and Pavel learned about it first hand a good few times.
+Most of the initial misunderstandings came from different values that our cultures prioritize.
+Vietnamese culture emphasizes maintaining harmonious relationships in the workplace and outside of it.
+Jakub, Alexandra, Vlasta, and Pavel learned about this firsthand a few times.

 “The project manager of the Vietnamese team spent the entire Saturday taking care of us and showing us around the city.
 He even introduced us to his family.
 It made us feel very special, welcomed and appreciated.
 It was hard for me to comprehend that he was willing to devote so much of his own personal time and attention to us.
 I was told, this kind of hospitality is a big part of Vietnamese culture”